mercmobily/simpledblayer/README.md

     user.name = "tony";
     user.save();`.

 This is _not_ how SimpleDbLayer works: you don't define models, custom methods for specific models, etc. SimpleDbLayer is a _thin_ layer around database data.
-In SimpleDbLayer, each database table is mapped to a _plain database object_:
+In SimpleDbLayer, each managed database table is mapped to exacly _one plain database object_:

     // ...Include module, create database connection, etc.